BabysBreathJ/ding-academic/content/project/Eriodictyol/index.md

 ---
 title: Eriodictyol and Alpha-amylase
-summary: Using virtual screening, molecular docking, molecular dynamic simulation and spectroscopy to discover the inhibiting mechanism between Eriodictyol and Alpha-amylase
+summary: Using virtual screening, molecular docking, molecular dynamic simulation, and spectroscopy to discover the inhibiting mechanism between Eriodictyol and Alpha-amylase.

 # Optional external URL for project (replaces project detail page).
 #external_link: ""